virteal/l8/README.md

 "block" waiting for the sub items to complete.

-For simple steps, that only depend on the completion of a simple asynchronous function, walk() provides the callback to register with that function.
+For simple steps, that only depend on the completion of a simple asynchronous function, .walk or .next() provides the callback to register with that function.
 When the callback is called, flow walks from the current step to the next one.

-Note: in the frequent case where the callback only needs to store the result of the asychronous operation and move forward to the next step, please use "next" instead of walk( function( x ){ this.result = x }).
+Note: in the frequent case where the callback only needs to store the result of the asychronous operation and move forward to the next step, please use "walk" instead of next( function( x ){ this.result = x }).

 However, if the action's result dictates that some new "nested" steps are required, one adds new steps from within the callback itself.
 Often, this style